Macker85/World-Cup-Quiz/README.md

 | Score image not loading apon completion      | File path fixed |
 | Timer not centering in screen      | Set margin to auto |

- ## Unresolved Bugs

- Bug
-Images not loading

 ## Features I would like to implement

 - Randomise questions to add incentive to replay
-- Freeze question on answer to show correct answer and 'next-question' button
 - Add sounds
 - A leaderboard to make it more competitive